 In order to combat the above limitations of the native WooCommerce product export, we have handpicked 3 export plugins.
 Take a look at them one by one –

-This plugin helps with both the export and import of WooCommerce products.
-It also supports all product types.
+This is a product import export plugin for WooCommerce.
+It supports all product types.
 It has flexible settings and exports products as CSV as well as XML.

 - Supports multiple product types